The Hives: ‘Nothing annoys punks more than David Beckham wearing a Crass shirt’

 Says here that we are undis-puu-ted icons of rock and roll.”
 Niklas Almqvist, lead guitarist of Sweden’s punky export The Hives, is reading aloud from a promo sticker on the vinyl cover of the band’s latest record, The Death of Randy Fitzsimmons.
 “Returning with a colossal album…” he continues.
 His younger brother, frontman and vocalist Pelle, turns to me and, in a similarly round Swedish accent, jokes: “You should print that.”

 It’s not a stretch by any means.
-Together with the White Stripes and the Strokes, the Hives were torchbearers of rock’s turn-of-the-century revival.
+Together with The White Stripes and The Strokes, The Hives were torchbearers of rock’s turn-of-the-century revival.
 Across five albums and 15 years, their hits have been plenty: propulsive, petulant numbers delivered with a cocked hip and a hand clap.
 Their churning garage-rock anthem “Hate to Say I Told You So” spent eight weeks in the charts when their second album Veni Vidi Vicious was reissued in the UK in 2002.
 Reminiscent of the Ramones’ powder-keg energy and shiny polish, the song instantly set them apart from their moodier peers of the era.
 Their high-octane, high-kicking performances helped too.
 The Hives were there to have fun.

 Decades later, it’s still the case.
 Niklas, 46, and Pelle, 45, are in high spirits when we meet on the top floor of a record store in east London.
 Introductions haven’t even been made before the latter pulls up an old skit from the British sketch show Harry & Paul on his phone for me to watch.
 There is good reason for their good mood.
 In less than 24 hours, The Hives will release their sixth album and first in 11 years.
 “We’ve been locked in a hyperbaric chamber,” jokes Pelle by way of explanation.
 “We’re at least as angry about it as the fans.”